Burritoless-Codec/bDownloader/README.md

 # bDownloader

 ## Description
-bDownloader is a GUI and command-line tool for downloading files from URLs.
+bDownloader is a GUI and command-line tool for bulk downloading files from URLs.
 It allows users to input URLs, manage downloads, and view downloaded files.

 ## Features
 - GUI interface for easy URL input and download management.
+- Supports viewing downloaded files in the file explorer.
 - Command-line interface for quick batch downloads.
-- Supports viewing downloaded files in the file explorer.

 ## Requirements
 - Python 3.x